icaichen/KeepJoy/JOY_DECLUTTER_GUIDE.md

 ### English Keys
 - `joyDeclutterTitle`: "Joy Declutter"
-- `doesItSparkJoy`: "Does this item spark joy?"
+- `doesItSparkJoy`: "Does this item bring you joy?"
 - `keepItem`: "Yes, Keep It"
 - `letGoItem`: "No, Let It Go"
 - `routeResell`: "Resell"